Sample Answer

 Inventory management to reduce the impact of drug shortages

 This technique presents a way to cope with inevitable drug supply disruptions.
-If an item is crucial, then more stock should be held for that item.
-The technique finds the optimal levels of stock and the quantity levels of the order to reduce the total costs, minimizing disruptions that may affect supply (Saedi, Kundakcioglu & Henry, 2016).
-The other conventional methods take into account the tradeoffs between the costs and the optimal solution.
-The pharmaceutical supply chains are unique because of attributes such as zero fixed-cost ordering, zero lead time, item substitution, supply disruption, and the focus on service levels which lead to a high warehouse utilization independent of the size.
+If an item is crucial, then more stock should be held.
+The method finds the optimal levels of stock and the quantity levels of the order to reduce the total costs, minimizing disruptions that may affect supply (Saedi, Kundakcioglu & Henry, 2016).
+The other conventional methods consider the tradeoffs between the costs and the optimal solution.
+The pharmaceutical supply chains are unique because of attributes such as zero fixed-cost ordering, zero lead time, item substitution, supply disruption, and the focus on service levels, leading to a high warehouse utilization independent of the size.
 This technique, therefore, tries to find the balance between the space the items occupy and the disruption rate, the expected disruption duration, demand, and the disruption rate of the substitute items.
 The proposed technique will be better than the existing healthcare inventory management policies.
 The only exception would be the holding costs resulting from low space utilization (Saedi, Kundakcioglu & Henry, 2016).
 This technique also proposes stocking items with more than one substitute.
-A substitute may not always be as effective as the mainstream drug.
-However, this would ensure the patients can always access the required drugs.
+A substitute may not always be as adequate as the mainstream drug.
+However, this would ensure the patients can always access the required medicines.

 Supply Chain Management